Skip to content

 All five present?
 You are in the Grey Zone.

-The 3 structural axes
+The three structural axes of Grey Zone power

 1. Ambiguity as a strategic resource